Leaf It to Renewal: Improved Predictive Maintenance Policies via Renewal Theory and Decision Trees: Numerical investigations on a virtual RUL simulator

+In addition, finding the lowest plateau might be nontrivial, as gradient-based optimizers cannot be used and instead $\hat{C}_{\infty}$ has to be evaluated over the whole range of possible $p_{\mathrm{thres}}$ values.
+For the one parameter in our simulation setting, this is not a problem, but this could pose some issues for more parameters and more expensive policy evaluations.
 By contrast, with $doa$, the objective function for the parameter optimization for an initial cost rate estimate is better behaved.
 Although there are local minima where the optimizer can get stuck, the function is monotonically decreasing between jumps, which helps the optimizer.
 In our experience, even with these local minima, the optimizer usually finds the global minimum over the whole range of $\frac{c_p}{c_c}$ values.
-One can even avoid the optimization problem, by choosing another initialization option for $ECTR_0$, as presented in \cite{kamariotis2024metric}; here, one simply uses $\frac{c_p}{\hat{\mu}_{T_F}}$, where $\hat{\mu_{T_F}}$ is the mean failure time computed over the set of available training samples.
+One can even avoid the optimization problem by choosing another initialization option for $c_{\infty,0}$, as presented in \cite{kamariotis2024metric}; here, one simply uses $\frac{c_p}{\hat{\mu}_{\Tf}}$, where $\hat{\mu}_{\Tf}$ is the mean failure time computed over the set of available training samples.
 We have found that with this second initialization option, the heuristic's performance is slightly worse compared to the first option, but the results are almost indistinguishable.

 Ultimately, the key question is how the optimized policies perform with limited training samples.
 Therefore, we test the performance of $rh1$ and $doa$ for various training sample sizes for a fixed cost ratio $\frac{c_p}{c_c}=0.1$.
 The results for 20 independent runs are shown as boxplots in \Cref{fig:r_comparison_low_data}.

-They demonstrate that if one optimizes $p_\mathrm{thres}$ or $ECTR$ with only small amounts of training data, the resulting policy can have substantially worse performance than with the default parameter values $p_\mathrm{thres}=\frac{c_p}{c_c}$ and $ECTR_0$.
+They demonstrate that if one optimizes $p_\mathrm{thres}$ or $c_{\infty}$ with only small amounts of training data, the resulting policy can have substantially worse performance than with the default parameter values $p_\mathrm{thres}=\frac{c_p}{c_c}$ and $c_{\infty,0}$.
 This is classical overfitting.
 One can also see that our proposed $doa$ heuristic is very robust against overfitting, and yields excellent results even in low data regimes.